 You’ve been more faithful to your gym schedule than you were to your last girlfriend.
 And for a while, it paid off: those muscles started rippling, and the girls started paying attention.

 But then, like a bad dream you wake up from, your muscles suddenly weren’t growing anymore.
 As a result, your muscles stop responding to your heavy workout no matter how intensely you’ve been training.

 But then you decide to train harder.
 So now you put in three hours a session, and even as you upped your gym dosage, horrors of horrors, your muscles are shrinking.

 Ahhhhh, the Gym Plateau.
 It afflicts all of us, and few have escaped it.
 Most people don’t even know that they have hit the dreaded plateau and think that their muscles can only grow so much due to inherent genetic factors.

 Not to worry, though.
-If you read the following fitness tips and follow these tips to the latter, we can assure you that your muscles will start growing again and grow bigger they will.
-Here is a list of the fitness tips:
+If you read the following fitness tips and follow these tips to the letter, we can assure you that your muscles will start growing again and grow bigger they will.
+Here is a list of fitness tips:

 Take A Break